ESPN- 12 Team Full PPR Mock Draft

-I feel that with the first 5 picks this year fantasy managers’ first pick destiny is fairly set with a top-tier RB, but with the 6th pick, the gates can open to many other positions.
-I was lucky here and Kelce was drafted at number 4, Zeke went 5, so Kamara fell to me at 6 and made my decision easy.
+I feel that with the first five picks this year fantasy managers’ first pick destiny is fairly set with a top-tier RB, but with the sixth pick, the gates can open to many other positions.
+I was lucky here and Kelce was drafted at number four, Zeke went five, so Kamara fell to me at six and made my decision easy.
 Kamara finished as the RB1 last year, and while the offense has changed Kamara will still have a massive role.
 I am not worried about him at all.
-For fantasy managers, if it is possible to steal a top 5 running back at the six spot then take advantage of it.
+For fantasy managers, if it is possible to steal a top five running back at the six spot take advantage of it.
 Otherwise, I would take a serious look at Devonte Adams or Austin Eckler in a PPR format.

 Round 2.7: Joe Mixon RB-Cin

 I would have gone with Calvin Ridley here if he hadn’t been taken with the previous pick, but either way, taking Mixon as my RB2 is just gravy.
 Mixon is a player who is the clear undisputed starter on an offense that should only get better this season.
 Giovanni Benard left to the Bucs over the offseason, so now there is nobody to steal any of Mixon’s receiving work, which is uber important to PPR.
 Give me a player who has top 5 potential with a guaranteed workload every week and I’ll take that every time in the middle of the second round with Joe Mixon.